manvirag/tech_learning_tinkering/golang/hld/concepts_backup/db_disk/readme.md

 - value can have different data types.
 - mostly use for caching or config store with key kind of thing where no need query on basis of value field etc.
 - simple as compare to other no sql.
-- it also used multi master replication. [ alex xu key value -> cassandra and dynamo]
+- it also used multi master replication. ( specifically for dynamodb not sure for other) [ alex xu key value -> cassandra and dynamo]

 ****4. graph ( graph ).****